Euphoria

 How many episodes of Euphoria are there?

-To date, Euphoria has run for a total of 18 episodes.
+By the end of season 3, Euphoria will have run for a total of 26 episodes.

 Is Euphoria ending with season 3?

 Officially, it has not been confirmed that season three is Euphoria’s last.
-However, it has been widely speculated – including by executives at HBO – that it could well be.
+However it has been widely insinuated by executives at HBO, the cast and creator that it could well be.

 Speaking to Deadline in February 2025, Francesca Orsi, Head of Drama at HBO, said: “We’ve talked about it, I don’t think anything is over until it’s over, but it’s been discussed that this is the end.”